Rc-Cookie/calculator/README.md

 ---

-A simple command-line-calculator with support for several features:
+A simple command-line calculator with support for several features:

  - Basic arithmetics (`+-*/^!`)
  - Fraction expressions and calculations